Providing Advanced Hearing Technology and Expert Care

 The Stony Brook Team is comprised of the Surgeon, Huseyin Isildak, MD, Audiologists and Speech Language Pathologists.
 Social Work, Neuropsychology, Genetics and Developmental Pediatrics are available at Stony Brook for consultation when needed.
 These highly trained healthcare professionals work together to provide comprehensive services that improve the lives of the recipients and their families.

 Stony Brook has been performing cochlear implants since 1995.
-Our Audiologists have received extensive training in preoperative and postoperative cochlear implant assessments and programming.
-The Speech-Language Pathologists attend specific educational courses and training to gain the additional skills necessary to perform cochlear implant evaluations and therapy when needed.
+Our staff have received extensive training in preoperative and postoperative cochlear implant assessments and programming.

 How do we hear?